Kum-Sita/Kum-Sita/README.md

 🧠 I'm currently learning Cypress and Robot Automation Framework using JavaScript and Python

-👯‍♀️ I'm looking to collaborate on Automation Testing
+👯‍♀️ I'm interested in collaborating on automation testing and honing my skills in defining design definitions, developing solution requirements, and understanding business objectives and stakeholders.

 📫 Reach me at kumari_sita@outlook.com